The Noose (film)

-The Noose is an American silent drama film adaptation of the Willard Mack play The Noose, which was released in 1928.
+The Noose is an American silent drama film adaptation of the Willard Mack play The Noose, which was released in 1928 by First National Pictures.
 It stars Richard Barthelmess, Montagu Love, Robert Emmett O'Connor, and Thelma Todd.
+It was directed by John Francis Dillon and Richard Barthelmess's performance was nominated for the Academy Award for Best Actor.
 The movie was adapted by Garrett Graham and James T. O'Donohoe from the play.
-It was directed by John Francis Dillon and Richard Barthelmess's performance was nominated for the Academy Award for Best Actor.

-The film survives at the Museum of Modern Art in New York City.
 The play was also the basis of the Paramount Pictures film I'd Give My Life (1936).